 I try to avoid keeping Amorpha in pots more than a year.
 They grow best put in the ground as soon as possible after they have acclimated to the nitrogen poor soil.
 After years of refining this method, I’ve had transplants pushing 5ft by the end of year one -well on their way to exploding every spring with growth, providing some of the best organic matter for fueling your plant projects.

 Where to get the seeds?
 You might have a plant nearby, which I recommend you snatch some seeds from.
-Otherwise they’re very affordable, and widely available from Sheffield seeds (my first choice), Oikos Tree Crops (They advertise A. californica, but I’ve gotten their seed -and plants, and compared it against pictures and attributes on the USDA plant database, and they have the name wrong.
-It’s species fruticosa), or even Amazon if you shop there.
+Otherwise they’re very affordable, and widely available from Sheffield seeds (my first choice), Oikos Tree Crops (They advertise A. californica, but I’ve gotten their seed -and plants, and compared it against pictures and attributes on the USDA Plant Database, and they have the name wrong.
+It’s species fruticosa).